 Best ever Gluten-free Baked Salmon Patties recipe!
-Easy to make ahead and freeze.
-Serve with yogurt-based creamy lime sauce for salmon patties.
-Bake or fry for an easy weeknight meal!
+These salmon burgers are easy to make ahead and freeze.
+Serve with a yogurt-based creamy lime sauce for salmon patties.
+Bake or fry these salmon patties for an easy weeknight meal!

-These Crispy Baked Salmon Patties with Creamy Lime Sauce are part of our regular meal rotation.
+These Crispy Baked Salmon Patties with Creamy Lime Sauce are part of my regular meal rotation.
 This is a recipe I've made for more years than I care to remember!
 It has definitely stood the test of time.

 - quick and easy